tequilahub/unitaria/docs/index.rst

 >>> ConstantVector(np.array([1, 2]))
 ConstantVector('vec': array([1, 2]))

 As you can see, nodes are not executed immediately.
-After all the operations should be executed on a quantum computer.
+After all, the operations should be executed on a quantum computer.
 Instead, you can combine nodes to form more complex expressions, stored as a computational graph.